Best Resene Interior Colours: Room-by-Room Guide

 Resene Ironsand or New Denim Blue

-- Provides a strong visual anchor and defines the workspace
+• Gives a strong visual anchor and marks out the workspace

-- Adds significant personality without affecting the whole room's character
+• Adds plenty of personality without changing the whole room

 Finish Recommendation

-Resene SpaceCote Low Sheen — mid-level sheen reduces screen glare while remaining washable for fingerprints and marks near the desk.
+Resene SpaceCote Low Sheen.
+The mid-level sheen cuts screen glare while staying washable for fingerprints and marks near the desk.

 Hallways and Stairwells

-High-traffic areas need durable finishes and colours that age gracefully — they'll take more punishment than any other surface in the house.
+High-traffic areas need durable finishes and colours that age well.
+They take more knocks than any other surface in the house.

 Best Colours